RickvBork/Programming-Project/PROCESS.md

 * Fixed race amount to be returned
 * Found a method to select countries (paths) based on the returned amount of the legend.
   * Can be used to give user feedback what countries have a certain amount of races.

+## Day 8

+Done today:
+* Coupled legendBar mouseover to the map to give user feedback on the countries with a given race value.
+  * The border width of a country semi-permanently changes size if the user selects via the legend mouseover.
+  * The border width decreases on subsequent mouseovers and selects new countries to change the border width.